Skip to content

 • Creative HTML provided in adm field

-• Creative URLs rewritten to first-party proxy format
+• Winning creative URLs rewritten to first-party proxy format by default when the /auction response is assembled

 toml